Skip to Main Content

 Ways to pay for your MBA

-Don’t let tuition sticker shock deter you from achieving your educational and professional goals.
+The average debt burden after completing an undergraduate degree, followed by a Master of Business Administration, is $81,218.
+However, don’t let sticker shock keep you from your educational and professional goals.
 Schools, organizations and businesses all offer programs that can make your degree more affordable, and getting a student loan can fill in any gaps.

 MBA fellowships, grants and scholarships

 Fellowships, grants and scholarships are types of funding for your education that you do not repay.
 Many of these programs consider your academic record, but some are need-based or geared toward specific groups of students.
-Depending on the type of award or fellowship, you may also need to demonstrate your professional experience, volunteerism and community leadership.
+You may need to demonstrate your professional experience, volunteerism and community leadership to qualify.

 Company-sponsored MBA